the-catman/objectab/.github/README.md

 # Do have a look at the code yourself

 * I can sit here and explain this library all day.
-However, do actually take a look at [the code](/main.ts) yourself.
+However, if you're still curious, do actually take a look at [the code](/index.ts) yourself.
+    * I tried to make it as readable as possible, however it is slightly spaghetti.

 # To-do list